hms-dbmi/pic-sure-all-in-one/README.md

 16. Connect to mariadb on the host
 	- Connect to mariadb server from host as non-root user
 		- sudo mariadb --defaults-file=/root/.my.cnf

-**Note**: If multiple users need to login to pic-sure-application we need to create an user and set as pic-sure user

 **Steps to uninstall and reinstall pic-sure-all-in-one project**

 **Steps to uninstall**